checkraiser/hands-on-backbone-notes/02-router.md

         class App.Routers.ScratchPadRouter extends Backbone.Router
           routes:
             '': -> alert("You requested the index page")
-            '/notes/:id': 'showNote'
+            'notes/:id': 'showNote'

           showNote: (id) ->
             alert("You requested the note with the id of #{id}")

-- Return to the `scratch_pad` Javascript file and update the initialize method
+- Return to the `scratch_pad` JavaScript file and update the initialize method
   - Instantiate our new router
-  - Add a call to the Backbone.history.start method
+  - Add a call to the `Backbone.history.start()` method

           initialize: ->
             new @Routers.ScratchPadRouter
             Backbone.history.start()

-- Now return to the browser and navigate to notes/1 notice it doesn't work
+- Now return to the browser and navigate to `http://localhost:3000/notes/1`.
+Notice how an alert doesn't pop up
-- Now navigate the browser to #note/1
+- Now navigate the browser to `http://localhost:3000/#note/1`.
+Notice how an alert now pops up.
-- Pass pushState: true to the Backbone.history.start method call to remove the need for the hash in the url
+- Pass `pushState: true` to the `Backbone.history.start` method call to remove the need for the hash in the url.

         initialize: ->
           new @Routers.ScratchPadRouter
           Backbone.history.start(pushState: true)

+  - Use `Backbone.history.start(pushState: true, hashChange: false)` for full page reload with browsers that don't support `pushState` (such as Internet Explorer 9 and below)

+- Move the anonymous function for the `''` route to an index method:

+        class App.Routers.ScratchPadRouter extends Backbone.Router
+          routes:
+            '': 'index'

+          index: ->
+            alert("You requested the index page")

+          showNote: (id) ->
+            alert("You requested the note with the id of #{id}")

 - Commit!
+  - `git add .`
+  - `git commit -m "Backbone router"`